-Mary said that she was adopted by Frank Cunningham but didn’t mention her mother’s name.
 Mary was quite young when her parents died and I’m sure her memories were not entirely accurate as to be expected.
 Mary was born with a cleft palate and there was some concern in those times that this was an inherited trait and would be passed down.
 To my knowledge this was never true.
-New information has been discovered with the help of DNA and now we believe that Andrew R. Cunningham and Eliza Clemons were her parents as they both died young leaving a family.
-When the parents died, the children were farmed out and she was sent to live with a Mrs. Martin who did not treat her kindly and she ran away at 8 years old to live with her sister Lil.
+Mary said that she was adopted by Frank Cunningham but didn’t mention her mother’s name.
+New information has been discovered with the help of DNA and we now know that Andrew R. Cunningham and Eliza Clemons were her parents..
+When they both died in 1854, the children were farmed out and she was sent to live with a Mrs. Martin who did not treat her kindly and she ran away at 8 years old to live with her sister Lil.
 At his point, it’s entirely possible that her brother Frank did in fact adopt her.
 We have a picture of Mrs. Martin, so I believe Mary did live with her.
-Recently we have found through DNA matches that Mary’s parents were Andrew R. Cunningham and his wife Elizabeth M. Clemons.
-They both died in 1854 which gibes perfectly with the early deaths.
-Below is a list of the children I believe they had.
+Below is a list of Andrew and Elizabeth’s children that I’ve been able to piece together.

-- Edward Cunningham — There is an Edward Cunningham, age 13 living with George and Mary Mattison in Kalamo, Eaton, Michigan in the 1860 US Federal Census.
+- Edward Cunningham was born in Michigan and died September 13, 1864 at Fort Gaines, Mobile, Alabama.
+There is an Edward Cunningham, age 13 living with George and Mary Mattison in Kalamo, Eaton, Michigan in the 1860 US Federal Census.
+There is a picture of a young man in a Civil War uniform who resembles Mary’s son, Willard (see below).
+There are notes that a brother was killed in the war.

-- Mary Louisa Cunningham was born August 18, 1849 in Ceresco, Calhoun Cty, MI.
+- Mary Louisa Cunningham was born August 18, 1849 in Ceresco, Calhoun, Michigan.
 She married Thomas B. Olin.

 - Frank Cunningham — Mary named one of her sons Frank.

 According to the 1850 Michigan census, in the household of Andrew R. Cunningham (32) and his wife, Eliza M. (28) are Martha C. age 5, Edward, Age 3, Mary L. age 1, and a John Heart age 45.
 Martha “C” is Lottie as the age is about right.
 Our Mary L. Cunningham was born in 1849, so that date is correct for her also.
-Andrew Sr. was born in Kentucky.
+Andrew Sr. was born in Kentucky or New York.

 “United States Census, 1850,” database with images, FamilySearch (https://familysearch.org/ark:/61903/1:1:MF8D-MG8 : accessed 29 October 2015), Mary L Cunningham in household of Andrew R Cunningham, Bellevue, Eaton, Michigan, United States; citing family 124, NARA microfilm publication M432 (Washington, D.C.: National Archives and Records Administration, n.d.).